sk00t3r/debian-install-ionqt/README.md

 Select option 1

-# Stopping Rebase Iond:
+# Stopping Rebase Iond Service:

-If you install the iond service use "sudo pkill -9 iond".
-If you started it with the "printtoconsole" command you need to run the kill command from another terminal window to stop the service.
+If you install the iond service use "iond stop".